-Trading on an electronic trading system may differ not only from trading in an open- outcry market but also from trading on other electronic trading systems.
+Trading on an electronic trading system may differ not only from trading in an open-outcry market but also from trading on other electronic trading systems.
 If you undertake transactions on an electronic trading system, you will be exposed to risks associated with the system including the failure of hardware and software.
 The result of any system failure may be that your order is either not executed according to your instructions or is not executed at all.
-Your ability to recover certain losses which are particularly attributable to trading on a market using an electronic trading system may be limited to less than the amount of your total loss.

-12. Off-exchange Transactions
+12. Off-exchange transactions

 In some jurisdictions, and only then in restricted circumstances, firms are permitted to effect off-exchange transactions.
 The firm with which you deal may be acting as your counterparty to the transaction.
 It may be difficult or impossible to liquidate an existing position, to assess the value, to determine a fair price or to assess the exposure to risk.
 For these reasons, these transactions may involve increased risks.
 Off-exchange transactions may be less regulated or subject to a separate regulatory regime.
-Before you undertake such transactions, you should familiarize yourself with applicable rules.
+Before you undertake such transactions, you should familiarize yourself with applicable rules and attendant risks.